 Form 2 does not need to be submitted if you submit an electronic enrolment certificate on which your university has printed the relevant data.
 This is called a Certificate per §9 BAföG, and is issued by almost all Berlin universities as standard.
 You only need to enter your own name and your university’s name on the front page.
 On the reverse side, in line 42, you must state your subject and the current semester/year of your studies at the time of your application.
 There is a space at the end of the form which the university uses to confirm your enrolment.

 Form 3 is for information on the income of your parents, and that of your spouse or registered partner if you have one.
 In addition, further information on each individual’s personal situation (e.g. on the type of occupation and civil status) is required.
 This applies especially to other children of your parents.
 If only one parent has income, the non-working parent can confirm this on page 4 of Form 3.
 If both parents have income, they must each complete their own income statement.
 The income from the penultimate calendar year before the start of the approval period (see Point 5) must be proven by submitting the corresponding income tax assessment.
-This means that for an application for the 2017 summer semester or winter semester 2017/18, income statements for the calendar year 2015 must be submitted.
+This means that for an application for the winter semester 2019/20 or summer semester 2020, income statements for the calendar year 2018 must be submitted.

 The applicable personal circumstances (civil status, children) of your parents will be those which apply during the approval period.